acepace/acepace.github.io/_posts/2022-03-11-a-simple-unzip.markdown

 | 32GB |   9  |
 | 73GB |  22  |

 Note that with these runtimes it's clear that just downloading and uploading the data would be a waste of time.
 Clearly if it's not computationally heavy, the data transfer costs dominate.
+I also ran into technical issues that complicated trying option 4 "Download, extract, archive, upload and extract" on these files.